Kodaikanal Mercury Factory – Contamination Response, India

 On December 31, 2016, HUL received permission from TNPCB to commence preparatory work and trials for soil remediation at former factory site in Kodaikanal.
 To read more about this, please click here.

-We will continue to act in a transparent and responsible manner regarding this matter.
+HUL is committed to cleaning up the site.
+We will continue to act in a transparent and responsible manner regarding this matter, and have published more details on the facts about this case on our website.